Part 5: Marketing and Sales Strategies

 * Your sales activities.
 When you are defining your sales strategy, it is important that you break it down into activities.
 For instance, you need to identify your prospects.
 Once you have made a list of your prospects, you need to prioritize it.
 Next, identify the number of sales calls you will make over a certain period of time.
 From there, you need to determine the average number of sales calls you will need to make per sale, the average dollar size per sale, and the average dollar size per vendor.

-Have a question for Plan Your?
-Ask or leave a comment below!
+Have a question for Plan Your or want to leave a comment?